Prevention Measures for You, Your Home, and Your Pets

 For your home

-Monkeypox virus is an enveloped virus, which means it’s one of the easiest to kill in the environment!
+Mpox virus is an enveloped virus, which means it’s one of the easiest to kill in the environment!
 By taking simple and easy precautions, you can clean and disinfect your home!
-Follow the steps below if someone in your home has monkeypox, or if you’d just like to take extra precaution!
-The EPA's website has a list of approved products to kill monkeypox in the environment.
+Follow the steps below if someone in your home has mpox, or if you’d just like to take extra precaution!
+The EPA's website has a list of approved products to kill mpox in the environment.

 Wear disposable medical gloves, a well-fitting mask or respirator, and clothing that covers your skin